TheMariday/marimapper/README.md

 If you implement a backend that you think others might use, please raise a pull request or just drop me a message on Telegram!

-Please install and run flake8 before submitting changes thank you!
+If you want a super speed PR, run flake8, flake8-bugbear and black before submitting changes!